 A common mistake is to just continually emphasise the company viewpoint.
 You won’t want to reveal everything about a crisis, but if you are seen to be ‘spinning’ the story, at best social media will say you have a tin ear or more seriously you may be accused of hiding an inconvenient truth.

-Here are just a few ways to improve listening and communicating with external audience:
+Here are just a few ways to improve listening and communicating with external audiences:

 In a crisis, it is easy to overlook continued communication with internal audiences.
 This is a big mistake.
 Don’t allow employees to get all their information from social media, which is inevitably toxic.

 Staff are critical to maintaining a company’s reputation - keep them on-side with good dispassionate information about events as they unfold.

 Provide your customer-facing staff with clear direction on how to respond to an enquiry about an ongoing crisis.
 This can be as simple as a few pre-approved information points, or a link to an announcement on the company website.
 Your staff won't end up ambushed by a valued customer, or inadvertently sharing sensitive or inaccurate information.